 When conducted by a trained and certified drone operator, drone roof inspections can be safe.
 The operator should follow all relevant laws and regulations, including obtaining necessary permissions from the Civil Aviation Authority (CAA) and other airspace operators, to ensure a safe and legal inspection.
 Our drone operators have a GVC qualification and we have an Operational Authorisation from the CAA.
 Our drone operations are governed by that and our Operation Manual which specifies how we will work in a safe way to minimize risk to other air users, people and property.
 Since 2015 the AAIB is only aware of one serious injury from a drone The number of incidents involving drones is low compared to the many 1,000s of flights in the UK each year.
 By 2030 the number of drones in the UK is estimated to be over 900,000.

 While a drone roof inspection can provide valuable information about the condition of a roof, it is not a replacement for a traditional roof inspection.
 A traditional roof inspection may be necessary to further assess any issues identified during the drone inspection or to inspect areas that the drone cannot access.
-However, a drone inspection will narrow down the inspection area and allow a roofing contractor to properly assess the risks of a closer inspection, minimising their own exposure to risk.
+However, an unmanned aerial systems inspection will narrow down the inspection area and allow a roofing contractor to properly assess the risks of a closer inspection, minimising their own exposure to risk.

 Conclusion: Final Thoughts on Why You Should Ask Us For A Drone Roof Inspection